srivasud/threeAspects/finalversion.md

 # Documentation of "Preparation of Three Aspects of Data Visualization on automated speed light violations in the City of Chicago".
-The actual presentation was for the Mayor of the City of Chicago.
+The actual presentation was for the Mayor of The City of Chicago.

 Chicago experiences roughly 3,000 crashes annually between motor vehicles and pedestrians, about 800 of which involve children.The City of Chicago started enforcing automated speed violations around the children's Safety Zone and violations data is available from 1st of July 2014 [Source](https://www.chicago.gov/city/en/depts/cdot/supp_info/children_s_safetyzoneporgramautomaticspeedenforcement.html)